twilio/twilio-video-room-monitor.js/README.md

 window.Twilio.VideoRoomMontitor.openMonitor();
 ```

-### Console Script
+### Console Script Quickstart (not for production use)

-You can also run the following snippet in the browser console of a twilio-video.js app to load the monitor.
-Note that you must be able to register the room object in order for this to work:
+As a way to quickly use the Video Room Monitor in any Twilio Video JavaScript application, you can also run the following snippet in the browser console to load the Monitor.
+Note that the [Room object](https://media.twiliocdn.com/sdk/js/video/releases/2.14.0/docs/Room.html) must be exposed as a global variable so that it can be registered with the Monitor:

 ```js
 (() => {